 The country has a tropical climate - warm and humid.
 In the monsoon season, abundant rain allows for the cultivation of a wide variety of crops.
 This year- round tropical climate makes Cambodia ideal for developing tourism.
-Travellers need not to fear natural disasters such as erupting volcanoes or earthquakes, and the country is not directly affected tropical storms.
+Travellers need not to fear natural disasters such as erupting volcanoes or earthquakes, and the country is not directly affected by tropical storms.

 Climate: Cambodia can be visited throughout the year.
-However, those plans to travel extensively by road should be avoided the last two months of the rainy season when some countryside roads may be impassable.
+However, those planning to travel extensively by road should be avoided during the last two months of the rainy season when some countryside roads may be impassable.
 The average temperature is about 27 degrees Celsius: the minimum temperature is about 16 degrees.
 December and January are the coolest months, whereas the hottest is April.

 General information about the provincial climate:

 - Cool season: November - March (20-28c)